-Parameter Description Range Defaul t range Range of Ethernet ports in the format <slot>/<port>-<port>.</port></port></slot> duplex Transmission mode on the interface: full- or half-duplex or auto to automatically adjust transmission. auto/full/half auto ip access-group Applies the specified access control list (ACL) to the interface.
+Parameter Description Range Default range Range of Ethernet ports in the format <slot>/<port>-<port></port></port></slot> duplex Transmission mode on the interface: full- or half-duplex or auto to automatically adjust transmission. auto/full/ half auto ip access-group Applies the specified access control list (ACL) to the interface.
 Use the ip access-list command to configure an ACL. in Applies ACL to interface's inbound traffic. out Applies ACL to interface's outbound traffic. session Applies session ACL to interface and optionally to a selected VLAN associated with this port. no Negates any configured parameter. poe Enables Power-over-Ethernet (PoE) on the interface. cisco Enables Cisco-style PoE on the interface. shutdown Causes a hard shutdown of the interface. spanning-tree Enables spanning tree. cost Administrative cost associated with the spanning tree.
 1-65535 port-priority Spanning tree priority of the interface.
 A lower setting brings the port closer to root port position (favorable for forwarding traffic) than does a higher setting.
 This is useful if ports may contend for root position if they are connected to an identical bridge.
 0-255 portfast Enables forwarding of traffic from the interface. speed Sets the interface speed: 10 Mbps, 100 Mbps, or auto configuration.
-10 100 auto auto switchport Sets switching mode parameters for the interface.
+10 100 aut o auto switchport Sets switching mode parameters for the interface.

-Parameter Description Range Defaul t access vlan Sets the interface as an access port for the specified VLAN.
-The interface carries traffic only for the specified VLAN. mode Sets the mode of the interface to access or trunk mode only. trunk Sets the interface as a trunk port for the specified VLANs.
-A trunk port carries traffic for multiple VLANs using 802.1q tagging to mark frames for specific VLANs.
+Parameter Description Range Default access vlan Sets the interface as an access port for the specified VLAN.
+The interface carries traffic only for the specified VLAN. mode Sets the mode of the interface to access or trunk mode only. trunk Sets the interface as a trunk port for the specified VLANs. - A trunk port carries traffic for multiple VLANs using 802.1q tagging to mark frames for specific VLANs.
 You can include all VLANs configured on the switch, or add or remove specified VLANs.
 Specify native to identify the native VLAN for the trunk mode interface.
-Frames on the native VLAN are not 802.1q tagged. trusted Set this interface and associated VLANs to be trusted.
+Frames on the native VLAN are not 802.1q tagged. trusted Set this interface and range of VLANs to be trusted.
+Vlans not included in the trusted range of VLANs will be, by default, untrusted.
 Trusted ports and VLANs are typically connected to internal controlled networks, while untrusted ports connect to third-party APs, public areas, or other networks to which access controls should be applied.
-When Alcatel-Lucent APs are attached directly to the switch, set the port to be trusted.
-You can set individual VLANs that are associated with this port to be untrusted by using the no trusted vlan command. enable d
+When Alcatel-Lucent APs are attached directly to the switch, set the port to be trusted. - enabled vlan <word></word> Sets the supplied range of VLANs as trusted.
+All remaining become untrusted automatically.
+For example, If you set a VLAN range as: vlan 1-10, 100-300, 301, 305-400, 501-4094 Then all VLANs in this range are trusted and all others become untrusted by default.
+You can also use the no trusted vlan command to explicitly make an individual VLAN untrusted.
+The no trusted vlan command is additive and adds given vlans to the existing untrusted vlan set.
+However, if you execute the trusted vlan < word > command, it overrides any earlier untrusted VLANs or a range of untrusted VLANs and creates a new set of trusted VLANs.
+NOTE: A port supports a user VLAN range from 1-4094.
+If you want to set all VLANs (1-4094) on a port as untrusted then mark the port itself as untrusted.
+By default the port and all its associated VLANs are trusted.
+1-4094